5 Exciting Tips for a Simple Christmas Focused on Christ

 #5 For a Simple Christmas Plan an Experience Gift

 One Christmas when my kids were teenagers, we did not exchange gifts.
-On Christmas Eve we announced that in lieu of gifts, we were leaving on a family vacation.
-It was an exciting and different way to celebrate and became our first experience gift for our kids.
+On Christmas Eve we announced that instead of gifts, we were leaving on a family vacation.

-After a quick Christmas lunch, we grabbed our bags and headed out for a few days.
+After a quick Christmas lunch, we grabbed our suitcases and headed out for a few days.
 I was worried they would be disappointed but it was a wonderful time together and they did not miss getting gifts. (well, most of them didn’t!)

-There are many experience gifts for kids that can loosen the stress of gift-giving and help teach the whole family what a simple Christmas is.
+There are many ‘experience gifts’ for kids that can loosen the stress of gift-giving and help teach the whole family what a simple Christmas is.

 Children-simple CHRISTMAS